seL4/l4v/proof/refine/README.md

 Building
 --------

-Make sure that the `L4V_ARCH` environment variable is set to the desired target architecture.
-If in doubt, use `L4V_ARCH=ARM`.

-To build from the `l4v/` directory, run:
+To build for the ARM architecture from the `l4v/` directory, run:

-    ./isabelle/bin/isabelle build -d . -v -b Refine
+    L4V_ARCH=ARM ./run_tests Refine

 Important Theories
 ------------------